Faysal-MD/MERN-Task-Management-App/README.md

 - http://localhost:1000/api/v1/signin

 ### For CRUD operations use the following APIs:
-- http://localhost:1000/api/v2/addTask (For Create a Task)
+- http://localhost:1000/api/v2/addTask (For Creating a Task)
+- http://localhost:1000/api/v2/getTasks/task_id (For getting all Tasks)
+- http://localhost:1000/api/v2/updateTask/task_id (For updating a Task)
+- http://localhost:1000/api/v2/deleteTask/task_id (For Creating a Task)